flatcar/Flatcar/draft.md

 - If there are different seat types, how many seats of each type: X
 - Who can stand for election: X
 - Who can vote: X
-- How long terms should be: X
+- How long terms should be: X *(the founding term is fixed at 1 year; this question applies to terms from the second term onward, expected to be 2 years)*
 - Whether terms should be staggered: X
 - Whether there should be term limits: X
 - Whether there should be company representation limits: X